 Des Moines, IA 50319

-Imagine this site as it once was – a large village and ceremonial site of the ancestors of the Omaha, Ponca, Iowa and Oto-Missouria tribes, known as the Oneota people.
-The Oneota were attracted to the site by the Big Sioux River, abundant game, fertile soil and access to pipestone.
+Imagine this site as it once was – a large village and ceremonial site of the ancestors of the Omaha, Ponca, Iowa and Oto-Missouria tribes, participants in the Oneota traditions.
+These people were attracted to the site by the Big Sioux River, abundant game, fertile soil and access to pipestone.
 The land was inhabited from 900 A.D. to 1720 A.D. and was a major trading site from about 1500 to 1700.